interledger/interledger-rs/examples/eth-xrp-three-nodes/README.md

 ### 1. Prepare interledger.rs

 First of all, we have to prepare `interledger.rs`.
-You could either:
+You can either:

 1. Download compiled binaries
 1. Compile from the source code

-If you would like to play more deeply with interledger.rs, compiling from the source is considerable.
-It would take less time to download compiled binaries otherwise.
+Compiling the source code is relatively slow, so we recommend downloading the pre-built binaries unless you want to modify some part of the code.

 #### Download Compiled Binaries